 This is far from the truth.
 Retinol does quite the opposite.
 Actually, it’s been proven to increase the thickness of the epidermis by as much as 50% and supports the skin’s own production of hyaluronic acid to plump the skin.
-Plus, according to dermatologists, retinol and prescriptive retinoids are the gold standard ingredients in skincare.
-Did you know it's so effective that it's prescribed and recommended for both aging and acne concerns?
+Plus, according to dermatologists, retinol and retinoids are the gold standard ingredients in skincare.
+Did you know it's so effective that it's recommended for both aging and acne concerns?
 If retinol did, in fact, thin the skin, it would not and could not uphold this title.

 3. Retinol can only be applied to mature skin.

 False.
 While retinol is believed to only treat aging concerns, it is also very helpful for acne-prone skin - improving cell turnover and restoring a healthy-looking skin tone.
-In fact, dermatologists prescribe retinoids for teenagers ages 12+.
+In fact, dermatologists use retinoids for teenagers ages 12+.
 Many brands don’t attempt to include retinol in their acne clearing products due to the risk of irritation.
 But when done well, it’s entirely beneficial.